Internet-Draft OAuth Mission Status August 2026

 3.2.
 Authentication

 The request MUST be authenticated.
-The AS MUST support at least one of the following; the client MUST use exactly one per request:
+The AS MUST support at least one of the following mechanisms.
+The client MUST use exactly one of them per request:

 1. mTLS client authentication [RFC8705].
 The AS validates the client's X.509 certificate against its configured trust anchors and the client's registered tls_client_auth metadata.